TheLancashireman/rp2040-bare-metal/README.md

 for the code to run correctly.
 One example is the watchdog - it seems that the tick generator is initialised to divide the reference clock (XOSC) by 12.
 From a cold boot, it is likely that the startup code will need to do that.
 See rp2040-watchdog.h

+It should be possible to link the programs so that they run from flash, but the timing might be off.

 ## License, disclaimer etc.